Beth Sulzer-Azaroff: Biography

 Sulzer-Azaroff grew up in Washington Heights, New York City.
-Since the time she was a child, she knew she wanted to be a teacher.
+From the time she was a child, she knew she wanted to be a teacher.
 Though her family could not afford to pay for college, the City University of New York funded free colleges at the time.
-Sulzer-Azaroff completed her B.S. degree in elementary education and teaching (1946-1950), and her M.A. degree in elementary education and teaching (1950-1953) at City College of New York.
-She subsequently attended graduate school at the University of Minnesota (1961-1966), where she obtained her masters/Ph.D. in psychology.
+Sulzer-Azaroff completed her B.S. degree in elementary education and teaching (1946–1950), and her M.A. degree in elementary education and teaching (1950–1953) at City College of New York.
+She subsequently attended graduate school at the University of Minnesota (1961–1966), where she obtained her masters/Ph.D. in psychology.

-Sulzer-Azaroff taught educational psychology for 5 years (1966-1972) as an associate professor at Southern Illinois University.
-She then moved to the University of Massachusetts Amherst (1973-1992), where she held the position of professor of psychology, and she taught applied behavior analysis, organizational behavior management, educational psychology, and other courses.
-Sulzer-Azaroff served as the president of the ABAI (1981-1982) and was the first woman to hold that position.
+Sulzer-Azaroff taught educational psychology for 5 years (1966–1972) as an associate professor at Southern Illinois University.
+She then moved to the University of Massachusetts Amherst (1973–1992), where she held the position of professor of psychology, and she taught applied behavior analysis, organizational behavior management, educational psychology, and other courses.
+Sulzer-Azaroff served as the president of the ABAI (1981–1982) and was the first woman to hold that position.
 Sulzer-Azaroff also served as president of the American Psychological Association (APA) Division 25, and the Berkshire Association for Behavioral Analysis.

 Sulzer-Azaroff was married to psychologist Edward Sulzer from 1955 until his death in 1970.
 They had three children together.
 She was married to Leonid Azaroff from 1972 until his death in 2014.
 Sulzer-Azaroff died on February 26, 2022, in Naples, Florida.